dvabuzyarov/moq.ts/README.md

 You can call this function and it will be tracked.

 **The behaviour API is obsolete.**
+**In future versions it will behave as its prototype which is Object by default and desired behaviours should be set thought custom setups.**
 ```typescript
     mock = new Mock<ITestObject>()
     .setBehaviorStrategy(MockBehavior.Loose) //obsolete